 About Messiah College

-Messiah College, a private Christian college of the liberal and applied arts and sciences, enrolls over 3,000 undergraduate and graduate students.
-Established in 1909, the primary campus is located in Grantham, Pa., near the state capital of Harrisburg.
-A satellite campus affiliated with Temple University is located in Philadelphia.
+Messiah College, a private Christian college of the liberal and applied arts and sciences, enrolls more than 3,000 undergraduate and graduate students.
+Established in 1909, the primary campus is located in Mechanicsburg, Pa., near the state capital of Harrisburg.